JJUA55244U Art Crime and the Law

 - the capability to analyse popular discourses, texts, and visual material realted to the field of art crime.

-The seminar provides the students with the following competences:
+The seminar provides the students with the following competencies:

 - the ability to independently identify and address emerging legal issues within the field of contemporary art crime;